-It includes the usual information, such as that only seven argued cases were carried over in August to the new fiscal year that started in September (the same count I reached here),2 as well as a breakdown of how many opinions each Justice wrote:
+It includes the usual information, such as that only seven argued cases were carried over in August to the new fiscal year that started in September (the same count I reached here), (( As of today, all seven of those remain pending.
+They are the cases that (today) are highlighted on my list of outstanding argued Texas Supreme Court cases.
+You can click on the “Date Argued” heading to resort that list. )) as well as a breakdown of how many opinions each Justice wrote:

 As with the OCA reports, this reveals the count of per curiam opinions authored by each Justice.
 Last year, there was only one outlier.
 The Chief Justice wrote 9 per curiams, with the other Justices all writing between 3 and 5 per curiam opinions.

 The new glimpse into the Court — the one demanded by the Legislature — is the “Number of Missed Internal Benchmarks” chart, broken down by Justice:

 For 2012, five of the Justices had a perfect score on the internal benchmarks.
 The outlier was Justice Hecht, who was recorded as missing seven of them. (( For fiscal 2011, only two Justices met all the benchmarks. ))

 For context, the report emphasizes that “the missed benchmarks did not hinder the Court’s or any Justice’s output in fiscal 2012.
 Of the thirteen benchmarks missed, only two items remained outstanding at the end of the fiscal year.” (page 3)

 It is hard to read the report without thinking about the larger questions of the Court’s relationship to the Legislature.
 In the past, the Legislature has shown interest in why the Court’s decisions can take time, culminating in this more detailed reporting requirement.